macimax/WIKI_STEPMANIA/Creating-Static-Mount-Points-For-USB-Profiles-(Linux).md

 ### Step 1 - Finding the USB port _by-path_

 Since disk names `sda`, `sdb`, and so on are not deterministic, depending on the order in which devices are plugged, we can't use them to reliably identify players.
-Fortunately, Linux allows us to select a disk "by path," which amounts to defining a specific USB _port_ as a given drive, which is typically what we want for USB profiles.
+Fortunately, Linux allows us to select a disk "by path," which amounts to associating a physical USB _port_ as a specific device, which is typically what we want for USB profiles.

 To find the correct device path, plug a single USB drive into the port you with to associate with PLAYER_1, then run the following command:
 ```bash